Nnorom Azuonye

 Nnorom Azuonye (born 12 July 1967, in Biafra - 21 January 2024) was a publisher, theater director, playwright, poet and advertising professional.
 He was also an accredited Methodist Local Preacher with the Methodist Church in Britain and served as Principal Networker, Global Calvary Network.
-He wrote Letter To God & Other Poems in 2003, The Bridge Selection: Poems for the Road (2005 & 2012) and Funeral of the Minstrel in 2015).
+He wrote Letter To God & Other Poems in 2003, The Bridge Selection: Poems for the Road (2005 & 2012), and Funeral of the Minstrel in 2015).
 The Founding Publishing Director & Chief Executive Officer, SPM Publications Ltd, Azuonye was the founder and administrator of Sentinel Poetry Movement and the founder and publisher of the magazines Nollywood Focus, Sentinel Literary Quarterly, Sentinel Nigeria and Sentinel Champions.

 Early life and education

 Nnorom Azuonye, a native of Isuikwuato, Abia State in the southeastern part of Nigeria, was born at Enugu, the capital city of Enugu State in southeastern Nigeria, on 12 July 1967.
-He was the youngest son of Stephen Onyemaechi Azuonye MON, MBE, and Hannah Egwuime Azuonye.
+He was the youngest son of Stephen Onyemaechi Azuonye, MON, MBE, and Hannah Egwuime Azuonye.
 He attended Government College Umuahia, Capital College, London, and University of Nigeria, Nsukka, where he studied Dramatic Arts.

 Literary activities

-In 2002, Azuonye founded the Sentinel Poetry Movement - an international community of writers and artists providing an interaction and publishing resource for poetry, fiction, drama, essays, interviews and review of the Arts.
+In 2002, Azuonye founded the Sentinel Poetry Movement - an international community of writers and artists providing an interaction and publishing resource for poetry, fiction, drama, essays, interviews, and reviews of the Arts.
 He was the Managing Editor of Sentinel Literary Quarterly - a magazine of world literature published by Sentinel Poetry Movement.
 He was also the publisher of Sentinel Nigeria magazine - an online magazine of contemporary Nigerian writing Sentinel's previous two publications, Sentinel Poetry (Online) and Sentinel Poetry Quarterly, were later merged into the single publication Sentinel Literary Quarterly.